Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Numerical Optimization

 Our best numerical optimization of $I\tsb{SymmetricWeb}$ is visualized in \cref{fig:maximum_violation_I_3}.
-Counter-intuitively, this distribution --- which violates $I\tsb{SymmetricWeb}$ considerably better than $\prob[\fritz]$ --- \emph{still} shares its possibilistic structure with the Fritz distribution!
-Since $I\tsb{SymmetricWeb}$ is symmetric with respect to the permutation of parties, one might expect that the maximum violating distribution be symmetric as well.
-Our numerical optimization, however, failed to find \emph{any} symmetric quantum distributions capable of violating $I\tsb{SymmetricWeb}$, not even violating it suboptimally than $\prob[\fritz]$.
-The \emph{only} violations of $I\tsb{SymmetricWeb}$ appear to be by assymetric distributions.
+Counterintuitively, the distribution in \cref{fig:maximum_violation_I_3}, which achieves a greater violation of $I\tsb{SymmetricWeb}$ than $\prob[\fritz]$, shares its \textit{possibilistic} structure with the Fritz distribution!
+Additionally, since $I\tsb{SymmetricWeb}$ is symmetric with respect to the permutation of parties, one might expect that the maximum violating distribution be symmetric as well.
+To the contrary, our numerical optimization failed to find \emph{any} symmetric quantum distributions capable of violating $I\tsb{SymmetricWeb}$.